pajhiwo/python_help/linting.md

 # Tools
 ## Formatters
 * [isort](https://pycqa.github.io/isort/) - sorts the imports.
-Does n
+Supports running from code.
 * [black](https://github.com/psf/black) - formats the code, vary little config options, other tools should be configured to apply black formatting rules (like isort).
 Does not support running from code
 * [autopep8](https://github.com/hhatto/autopep8) - formats the code like black.
 Much more config options.
-Supports running from code
+Supports running from code.

 all of them supports the config in `pyproject.toml`
 ## Linters